AMWA-TV/ms-05-02/docs/NcObject.md

 The `role` is a structural identifier which MUST be persisted across restarts.

+The `role` of an object MUST be unique within its containing block.

 Object ids (`oid` property) MUST uniquely identity objects in the device model.

 Once an object in the device model is allocated an object id, it MUST not change until the device undergoes a reboot.